casper-network/docs-archive/implementation/global-state.rst

 a list of all supported functions can be found in :ref:`Appendix A
 <appendix-a>`.

-Note: that while the ``call`` function cannot take any arguments or have any return value, the contract itself still can via the ``get_arg`` and ``ret`` CasperLabs runtime functions.
+Note: though the ``call`` function signature has no arguments and no return value, within the ``call`` function body the ``get_arg`` runtime function can be used to accept arguments (by ordinal) and the ``ret`` runtime function can be used to return a single ``CLValue`` to the caller.

 The named keys are used to give human-readable names to keys in the global state which are important to the contract.
-For example, the hash key of another contract it frequently calls maybe stored under a meaningful name.
+For example, the hash key of another contract it frequently calls may be stored under a meaningful name.
 It is also used to store the ``URef``\ s which are known to the contract (see below section on Permissions for details).

-Note: that purely local state (i.e., private variables) should be stored under local keys, as opposed to ``URef``\ s, in the named keys map, since local keys are more efficient and the primary advantage of ``URef``\ s is to share them with others.
+Note: purely local state should be stored under local keys rather than under ``URef``\ s in the named keys map.
+A primary advantage of ``URef``\ s is their portability (between on-chain contexts), but for unshared, private variables, where portability is not a factor, local keys are more efficient.

 The protocol version says which version of the CasperLabs protocol this contract was compiled to be compatible with.
 Contracts which are not compatible with the